skip to Main Content

 Suing on Behalf of the Estate

-While beneficiaries might feel helpless during the estate administration process, they do have certain rights they can exercise to ensure that the executor is taking care of the estate properly.
+While beneficiaries might feel helpless during estate administration, they do have rights to ensure the executor is managing administration properly.
 Most importantly, beneficiaries are entitled to the accounting information during the estate administration process.
 An executor is required to give this information when requested by a beneficiary.
 Beneficiaries can keep a close eye on the estate through the accounting information if they’re suspicious of the executor’s actions.

-When an estate asset has gone missing, it’s usually up to the beneficiaries to notice this.
+When an asset has gone missing, it’s usually up to the beneficiaries to report it.

 • To recover property or to enforce a right, duty or obligation owed to the deceased person that could be recovered or enforced by the personal representative, or